Exahilosys/shucks/docs/index.rst

 make a more educated deduction about what went wrong, and better yet, how to fix it.

-Another good practice that's already visible is :func:`~shucks.wrap`\ing all :class:`~shucks.Con`\'s, so as to better communicate the transformations that occurred during validation.
+Another good practice that's already visible is :func:`~shucks.schema.wrap`\ing all :class:`~shucks.schema.Con`\'s, so as to better communicate the transformations that occurred during validation.

 For example, consider the following figure: